 Beyond BF2142 simply being a crappy EA tainted game, anyone that purchases 2142 and give money to EA is 100% crazy.

 I think the last EA game i bought was American McGee's alice, I really dislike what they've done to the gaming market.

-Well, something like this is more than enough reason for me to not buy a product.
 Here's IGA's website for anyone that is interested.

 [censored] you Frank Sagnier assEA signs agreement to bring Dynamic In-Game Advertising (DIGA) to select titles 31 AUG 2006

 Agreement with IGA Worldwide Provides Cross Platform In-Game Ad Solutions for Global Advertisers Redwood City, CA/Chertsey, UK, August 31, 2006 – Electronic Arts Inc. (NASDAQ: ERTS) today announced an agreement with IGA Worldwide Inc., a leading independent in-game advertising network, in a move to offer marketers new dynamic advertising possibilities in select EA franchises on a global basis.
 Through the agreement, a portfolio of EA games will be incorporated into the IGA Worldwide network.
 Financial terms of today’s agreement were not disclosed.

 The initial EA title to incorporate dynamic in-game advertising via IGA Worldwide is Battlefield 2142™, developed by DICE in Stockholm, Sweden.
 Fans of the franchise will see new, realistic brand presence integrated into contextually relevant game environments across the platforms and across the geographies where they play.
 At least two additional EA titles will offer dynamic ad serving capabilities through the course of the agreement with IGA Worldwide.